mikewest/privacy-budget/faq.md

 The enforcement mechanisms for the privacy budget aren't defined yet.
 Potential options are to block API calls, to noise or uniformize the output of APIs, or to use another enforcement mechanism.
-This decision will be informed by measurements [link to "measure"] that will help to assess the impact of different enforcement mechanisms.
+This decision will be informed by measurements that will help to assess the impact of different enforcement mechanisms.

 ### What will users see if my site hits the budget limit?

 Browsers may consider adding a permission prompt informing the user that they can grant additional API access, and that this may allow the site to identify them.
-See details in [ What will I need to do to adjust?](link to above).
+See details in [What will I need to do to adjust?](#what-will-i-need-to-do-on-my-site-to-adjust-to-the-privacy-budget-what-about-apis-that-are-so-powerful-that-they-will-blow-through-the-budget-even-if-theyre-not-used-for-tracking).

 ### Will there be a way for my site to opt out?